tvheadend/tvheadend/docs/class/access_entry.md

 ### Deleting a User.

-To delete a user highlight (select) the entry from the grid then press the *[Delete]* button from the menu bar.
+To delete a user highlight (select) the entry from the grid, then press the *[Delete]* button from the menu bar.